How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Shallow hoeing works best to avoid hurting the shallow roots of your corn.

-Hoe the soil when it’s slightly damp for easier weed removal.
-Regular weeding also keeps pests and diseases away from your garden.
-Skip chemical herbicides near edible sweet corn if you can, as natural methods like pulling or hoeing are safer for growing healthy produce.
+How the soil is when it’s slightly damp for easier weed removal.
+Regular weeding also helps prevent pests and diseases in your garden.
+Avoid using chemical herbicides near edible sweet corn when possible, as natural methods such as pulling or hoeing are safer for growing healthy produce.

 Applying mulch

 Spread a 3-inch layer of organic mulch around your corn plants after the seedlings are stable.
-Use grass clippings, straw, or composted leaves, as they help retain moisture in the soil and help fight weeds.
+Use grass clippings, straw, or composted leaves, as they retain soil moisture and suppress weeds.

 Leave a few inches of space between the mulch and corn stalks to avoid rot.
 As the mulch breaks down, it will enrich the soil with nutrients.
 Add more mulch during the growing season if needed to maintain the layer.